robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-java.md

     options.getMessages().add(new ChatRequestUserMessage(userPrompt));
 ```

-**STEP 4**: Send the chat message history to the OpenAI Chat Completions API and process the response:
+**STEP 4**: Send the chat message history to the OpenAI Chat API and process the response:

 ``` java title="OpenAIChatCompletionsClass.java"
     ChatCompletions chatCompletions = client.getChatCompletions(this.openAIChatDeployment, options);